BigMurph619/Murphmon/README.md

 ### ABOUT | [Core Game Rules](#core-games-rules) | [Settings and Setup](#settings) | [FIRERED](#specific-game-rules) | EMERALD | HEARTGOLD | [Credits](#credits)

+# What is Murphmon?

+Murphmon is a randomized Pokemon challenge inspired by Super Kaizo IronMON.
+It aims to be a bit easier and faster while adding more decision making opportunities to the game.
+The game can be played 10 different ways, all of which remain officially unbeaten.
+Many rules and settings are mindfully adapted for tournament play and the game is intended to be challenging but beatable.

 # Core Game Rules

 |You must only use 1 Pokemon for all fights and encounters except where noted in game specific rules.|